NannyML/nannyml/docs/tutorials/monitoring_performance/performance_calculation.rst

  - ``roc_auc`` - The value of the metric for a specific chunk.
  - ``roc_auc_thresholds`` - A tuple containing the lower and upper thresholds.
 Crossing them will raise an alert on significant metric change.
-The thresholds are calculated based on the realized performance metric of the monitored model on chunks in the ``reference`` partition.
+The thresholds are calculated based on the realized performance metric of the monitored model on chunks in the ``reference`` period.
 The thresholds are 3 standard deviations away from the mean performance calculated on ``reference`` chunks.
  - ``roc_auc_alert`` - Flag indicating potentially significant performance change. ``True`` if realized performance crosses upper or lower threshold.